sasimapatterson/team-profile-generator/README.md

 ![My Team Mobile](./images/team-generator-mobile.png)

-The user will be able to have a quick and easy access to the basic information of each employees in the team.
+The user will be able to have a quick and easy access to the basic information of each team members.

 ![My Team Desktop with email](./images/team-generator-email.png)